hive-engine/steemsmartcontracts-wiki/Mining-Contract.md

             to change this property is the amount desired multiplied by this quantity.
     * nftTokenMiner.typeMap (object): Map type to power attributes.
 Value should match order of the properties list, and they should be BigNumber-compatible strings.
+    * nftTokenMiner.equipField (string): Property of nft to use to denote whether an nft should be considered as equipped.
+If not specified, a token is considered equipped when delegated to the mining contract or delegated to another user.
+Otherwise, the source of truth for who currently equips the nft is on the property identified by `equipField`, which must be a string property.
+    * nftTokenMiner.miningPowerField (string): Property of nft to use to add additional mining power.
+         Can be specified along with `typeMap`, and contract will add the two together to determine the final mining power of a given nft.
+The NFT property should be a string property, with a valid BigNumber format.
+Any invalid mining power will be ignored (treated as "0").

 * examples:
 ```